now-its-dark/SYXPYX/README.md

 # SYXPYX
 One of the coolest and most overlooked features of various sound modules produced by Korg, Roland and Yamaha, is their ability to display bitmap / pixel data.

 This is an attempt to create the tool I was looking for.. the one that was never made when these devices were contemporary, something that behaves like a wacom, with decent animation editing functions.
-I got a lot of help from LLMs to make it, as my experience with Godot is limited rn, but the code is structured in a pretty modular way.

 My guess, is that the main reason why very few people bothered with this capability (or not in much depth), is due to the inconvenience in creating compatible data, particularly for animation.
 It isn't a technically complex proposition, but it has never been accessible via the sort of tool which one would generally employ for creating these kinds of visual assets.